Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 Frequently Asked Questions

 It varies by county, but most DFW counties update their databases within 1–3 business days of filing.
-The window between a permit appearing and the homeowner choosing a contractor is narrow — which is why automated monitoring matters.
+The window between a filing appearing and the homeowner choosing a contractor is narrow — which is why automated monitoring matters.

-Why don't more contractors use permit data?
+Why don't more contractors use roofing activity data?

-Because monitoring permit filings across multiple counties, cross-referencing with property and storm data, verifying contacts, and delivering leads fast enough to matter is a significant operational challenge.
+Because monitoring county filings across multiple counties, cross-referencing with property and storm data, verifying contacts, and delivering leads fast enough to matter is a significant operational challenge.
 Most contractors who try it manually quit within a week.
 The ones who succeed use automated systems built for this purpose.

 Get matched with motivated homeowners